jototland/stackedit_workspace/statistikknotater/bayesian.md

 $$ \text{normal}(x;μ,σ) = \frac{e^{-{\frac{(x-θ)^2}{2σ^2}}}}{σ\sqrt{2π}} $$

-The normal normal conjugate pair can only be used when $σ$ is known. $μ$ on the other hand is unkonwn, and our prior is that
+The normal normal conjugate pair can only be used when $σ$ is known. $μ$ on the other hand is unknown, and is what we want to estimate.
+Our prior is that $μ \sim \text{Normal}(ν,τ)$.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5NzQyMjg2NDksMTExODQ5OTYyMiwtMT
+eyJoaXN0b3J5IjpbMTc4MzY3MDE5NywxMTE4NDk5NjIyLC0xNz
-cxNDMzMDg3MiwtODEzOTM3NjM1LDc1OTg1NjIxMiwxMjQ2ODkx
+E0MzMwODcyLC04MTM5Mzc2MzUsNzU5ODU2MjEyLDEyNDY4OTE1
-NTE1LDIwMDg2Njk2NDQsMTA2MTg2MjY4NiwtMTY2NTgyNjk5Mi
+MTUsMjAwODY2OTY0NCwxMDYxODYyNjg2LC0xNjY1ODI2OTkyLC
-wtMTk0MDM4MTIyMiwtMTQ2MTAyNjIyNCwtMTMxMjM3OTUsNzQ3
+0xOTQwMzgxMjIyLC0xNDYxMDI2MjI0LC0xMzEyMzc5NSw3NDc0
-NDcxNTYwLC0xMzEyMzUzNDg0LC0xNzY4MjU1ODAsMTYzOTU0NT
+NzE1NjAsLTEzMTIzNTM0ODQsLTE3NjgyNTU4MCwxNjM5NTQ1Mz
-M2MV19
+YxXX0=
 -->